 Applying a texture to the background

-These can be recreated by applying one of Memento Pro's Decorations on top of a tinted background.
+These may be recreated by applying a decorations on top of a tinted background.

 In this example, three overlay decorations have been added to a canvas, sent to the back, and retinted.